Please see your home learning activities below:

 During the year we are fortunate enough to have several sports coaches supporting the children to with their skills, including golf, tennis and swimming.

-LITERACY - We will be studying the interactive eBook, ‘Who killed Tutankhamen?’
+In LITERACY we will be studying the interactive eBook, ‘Who killed Tutankhamen?’
 We will also be exploring the different countries of the world whilst studying the interactive book ‘Where would you like live?’
 In addition we will be practising our research and note making skills during investigations and challenges in Science and History.

-NUMERACY - Our focus will be on fractions, all four number operations, measurements and telling the time.
-The children will be expected to learn multiplication facts for 3, 4 and 8 times tables.
+In NUMERACY our focus will be on fractions, all four number operations, measurements and telling the time.
+The children will be expected to learn multiplication facts for the 3, 4 and 8 times tables.

-SCIENCE - The children will be learning about light, light sources and how shadows are formed as well as rocks and soils.
+In SCIENCE the children will be learning about light, light sources and how shadows are formed as well as rocks and soils.
 They will particularly focus on the skills of planning, predicting, carrying out and evaluating experiments.

-COMPUTING - The children will be developing their understanding of coding as well as continuing to learn about the importance of e-safety.
+In COMPUTING the children will be developing their understanding of coding as well as continuing to learn about the importance of e-safety.

 For our topic we will be learning about the Ancient Egyptians.
 This will incorporate HISTORY, GEOGRAPHY, ART and DESIGN AND TECHNOLOGY We will look at life at that time and how it differs from today.
 We are hoping to enrich the children’s learning with an Egyptian Day towards the end of the Spring term.

-MUSIC - The children will learn songs and make music using the Charanga programme of videos and music.
+In MUSIC the children will learn songs and make music using the Charanga programme of videos and music.